Islam in India: Mosques

 Char Minar at Old City in Hyderabad.

 There are more than 300,000 active mosques in India, which is higher than any other country, including the Muslim world.
 The mosque or masjid is a representation of Muslim art in its simplest form.
 The mosque is basically an open courtyard surrounded by a pillared verandah, crowned off with a dome.
 A mihrab indicates the direction of the qibla for prayer.
 Towards the right of the mihrab stands the minbar or pulpit from where the Imam presides over the proceedings.
 An elevated platform, usually a minaret from where the Faithful are summoned to attend prayers is an invariable part of a mosque.
-Large mosques where the faithful assemble for the Friday prayers are called the Jama Masjids.
+Large mosques where the faithful assemble for the Friday prayers are called the jama masjids (congregational mosques).

 Tombs and mausoleum

 The tomb or maqbara could range from being a simple affair (Aurangazeb's grave) to an awesome structure enveloped in grandeur (Taj Mahal).
 The tomb usually consists of a solitary compartment or tomb chamber known as the huzrah in whose centre is the cenotaph or zarih.
 This entire structure is covered with an elaborate dome.
 In the underground chamber lies the mortuary or the maqbara, in which the corpse is buried in a grave or qabr.
 Smaller tombs may have a mihrab, although larger mausoleums have a separate mosque located at a distance from the main tomb.
 Normally the whole tomb complex or rauza is surrounded by an enclosure.
 The tomb of a Muslim saint is called a dargah.
 Almost all Islamic monuments were subjected to free use of verses from the Quran and a great amount of time was spent in carving out minute details on walls, ceilings, pillars and domes.